 “Search engine optimization” is the term used to describe practices that help boost your business in the search engine rankings.
 This organic (unpaid) strategy takes a long time to build up, and can be time-consuming and complicated—which is why most companies outsource this job.

 However, the right strategy can allow you to rank near the top of the search engines (below the paid advertisements) without paying for space.
-While the list is much, much longer than this, some of key SEO tactics include:
+While the list is much, much longer than this, some of key SEO tactics for doctors include:

 Your listings on outside directories are crucial to your business for a couple of reasons.